spawulski/opentofu/docs/architecture.md

 ## Backends

-A _backend_ determines where OpenTF should store its state snapshots.
+A _backend_ determines where OpenTofu should store its state snapshots.

 As described above, the `local` backend also executes operations on behalf of most other backends.
 It uses a _state manager_